Victor Ostromoukhov's Publications

 Citation: Gurprit Singh, Cengiz Oztireli, Abdalla GM Ahmed, David Coeurjolly, Kartic Subr, Victor Ostromoukhov, Oliver Deussen, Ravi Ramamoorthi, Wojciech Jarosz.
 STAR: Analysis of Sample Correlations for Monte Carlo Rendering.
 Computer Graphics Forum (Proceedings of Eurographics), 38(2), 2019.

-On-line documents: Complete article, Supplemental material, BibTex
+On-line documents: Complete article, Supplementary material, BibTex

 Fourier Analysis of Correlated Monte Carlo Importance Sampling